willn/go_meals_scheduling/DIRECTIONS_END_SURVEY.md

     - Weekdays: 4:00 - 8:30
     - Meeting Night: 3:30 - 8:00
     - Saturday Brunches: 8:15 - 12:45
-* If Gather complains about row 2, that is actually the second row in the file.
   The header is the 1st.